genitrust/dashwallet-ios/WallofCoins-README.md

 *   crypto: crypto type either DASH or BTC for bitcoin.
 *   bank: Selected bank ID from bank list. pass empty if selected none.
 *   zipCode: zip code of user, need to take input from user.
+*   browserLocation: Need to pass user device latitude and Longitude.

 ##### Response :